damianengineer/windsurf-ais/README.md

 **Map data © [OpenStreetMap contributors](https://www.openstreetmap.org/copyright).**
 </details>

-## Credits

-Special thanks to [sockcymbal](https://github.com/sockcymbal) for major contributions, including the interactive map chat feature and improvements to user experience.

 ## Known Issues & Future Work

 - Dynamic testing to proxy Windsurf messages, allowing for review of the data and formats being sent to Windsurf and Codium Cloud.